Editor choice

 2. High-Risk Pairings: The Freshness Foes

 Understanding specific pairings can save you dozens of dollars in wasted groceries every month.
+Let’s look at the most volatile "roommates" in your kitchen.

-• Onions & Potatoes: While neither is a massive ethylene producer compared to a banana, they are incompatible for a different reason: moisture and gas exchange.
+While neither is a massive ethylene producer compared to a banana, they are incompatible for a different reason: moisture and gas exchange.
 Onions release a significant amount of moisture and pungent thiols (sulfur compounds).
 Potatoes are porous and absorb this moisture, which leads to early rot.
 Furthermore, the flavor of the potato can actually change to a dull, onion-like musk if they sit together for more than a week.

 3. The Three Functional Categories of Storage